nicolasbauw/blitter/README.md

 while *display loop with some display library* {
     blitter_test(&mut fb, &mut bitmaps);
-    *your display lib display update function with &fb.pixels* }
+    *your display lib display update function with buffer &fb.pixels* }

 // For testing : moves a 10x10 square and prints a 4x4 pixel at the center of the screen